freeCodeCamp/guide/README.md

 ## Running the Guide locally on your own computer

-Finally, if you want to run a version of the guides repository locally, follow these steps:
+Eventually, if you want to run a version of the guides repository locally, follow these steps:

 1. Ensure you have the `yarn` package manager installed `npm install -g yarn`
 2. Fork this repository